The surprising power of a low-income year

 Register to join our session on Tuesday, July 15, 2025, at 9:00 Pacific / 12:00 noon Eastern.

-In our webinar, also touch on capital gains harvesting; while tax loss harvesting is written about more commonly (and something we love for our clients via our Betterment for Advisors platform), in a low income year, you may be able to realize up to ~$95,000 in long-term capital gains without owing a nickel of taxes.
+Capital gains harvesting: While tax loss harvesting is written about more commonly (and something we love for our clients via our Betterment for Advisors platform), in a low income year, you may be able to realize up to ~$95,000 in long-term capital gains without owing a nickel of taxes.
 (If you used to work for a tech company and have unsold RSU / ESPP stock, this may be especially interesting for you!)

 One reason I love this webinar?
 We don’t just tell you what these opportunities are; we explain how income taxes and capital gains taxes work in the first place, so you have your feet under you when you try to understand these more advanced moves.